Frequently Asked Questions

 How does our school district’s budget compare to other Montana AA schools?

-Unlike other AA districts that regularly pass levies, Kalispell operates on outdated funding levels.
-Despite this, we allocate more of our budget toward teachers and materials rather than administrative salaries.
+When compared to the other AA districts, we allocate more of our budget toward teachers and materials rather than administrative salaries.
+91% of our budget goes to pay our teachers.

 Why should I care if I don’t have kids in school?